 In my years at UAA I have come out in all of my classes, typically the first day of the semester.
 In doing this, I have met many individuals who identify as gay, lesbian, bisexual and transgender.
 I have had many encounters with my fellow students, regardless of gender identity or sexuality, which involve many questions and curiosities.
 I enjoy answering questions and telling my story, and I have made many friends which I rejoice in seeing on campus again as the semesters come and go.
 It makes me grateful that I have had such positive experiences with UAA when it comes to my transgender identity, and I hope that others experience the same warmth and welcome as I have at UAA.

 From May 2004-June 2009, I was the admin for Student Media here at UAA and just wanted to pass on how much I’ve enjoyed the both content and layout of the paper this past academic year.

-Dear Editor, I would like to commend student body President-elect Andrew Lessig, Student Ombudsman Seth Weaver and their fellow students Stephen Warta and Kenneth Kroeker for taking the initiative to visit our state’s capital to meet with myself and other legislators during the most recent legislative session.
+I would like to commend student body President-elect Andrew Lessig, Student Ombudsman Seth Weaver and their fellow students Stephen Warta and Kenneth Kroeker for taking the initiative to visit our state’s capital to meet with myself and other legislators during the most recent legislative session.
 They proved to be strong, informed advocates for quality university programs and comprehensive higher education opportunities at UAA.